 Board of Directors

-Susan Fuller - President
+Linda Goldstein - President

 Alan G. Shriro, DVM - Vice President

-Alan has been on the Berkeley Humane Society's Board of Directors since 1997, and served as president for most of his tenure.
+Alan has been on Berkeley Humane's Board of Directors since 1997, and served as president for most of his tenure.
 He believes in serving our community’s animals and helping to save animal lives.
 Alan has co-owned Berkeley Dog and Cat Hospital for 42 years.
 He served as President of the Alameda County Veterinary Medical Association for two terms and as the Peer Review and Ethics Chairman.
 Dr. Shriro currently chairs the City of Berkeley Animal Care Commission.
 When not working at the Berkeley Dog and Cat Hospital, Alan loves to scuba dive and travel the world.
 He is an award winning photographer and is the proud guardian of 2 dogs and 2 cats.

 Brent Welling - Treasurer